feynlee/curiosity-notes/_posts/2017-01-20-how-i-solved-the-worlds-hardest-logic-puzzle.md

 ### d.
 Dealing with the Random God

-The question would work, except, we have a random god between 2 and 3, so we can't simply say "the other god" to automatically pick out T or F from god 2 and god 3.
+The question would work, except when we have a random god between 2 and 3, so we can't simply say "the other god" to automatically pick out T or F from god 2 and god 3.
 But for our question to work, the answer to the question "is 2 R" has to be consistent and not random.

 There's no way that we can know which one of the other 2 gods is not R before the first question since that's exactly what the first question is trying to figure out.
 If we think carefully though, we notice that we don't need to identify which one of the other 2 gods is not R for our question to work.